PlayerGameSK/DisneyAtlantis-PS1-PracticeMod/README.md

 However if you wish to play it on console, you'll need either a PS2 with [MechaPwn](https://github.com/MechaResearch/MechaPwn) or a modchipped PS1 / PS2, and **you MUST burn the game onto a CD-R disc NOT a DVD of any kind!**

 As for burning the disc, I'd recommend making a copy of the original .cue file as well as the Track 2 .bin file (if there is one), then renaming the modded .bin file to the exact same filename as the original and putting all the files together into one folder.
-Otherwise, you can either edit the .cue file using something like Notepad++ to adjust the filename(s), or generate an entirely new one, but I won't get into that here.
+Otherwise, you can either edit the .cue file using something like Notepad++ to adjust the filename(s), or generate an entirely new one, using [this website](https://www.duckstation.org/cue-maker).
 You can also use Composer's Modding Utility to generate both a .bin and a .cue file, though this approach is only really worth it if you know a thing or two about coding and/or are planning to mess with the actual mod's code.

 ## Compiling & Building